Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Locally Spiky Sparse (LSS) Model to describe Boolean interactions

-In Section \ref{subsec:mainResults} we show that a simple algorithm, LSSFind, that takes a RF tree ensemble as input, can consistently recover basic interactions $S_1,\ldots, S_J$ in the LSS model.
+In Section \ref{subsec:mainResults} we show that a simple algorithm, LSSFind, that takes an RF tree ensemble as input, can consistently recover basic interactions $S_1,\ldots, S_J$ in the LSS model.
 Besides recovering $S_j \subset [p]$, LSSFind can also recover the signs of each feature $k \in \cup_{j = 1}^J S_j $ in the LSS model, which indicates whether the corresponding threshold behavior in \eqref{eq:E_lssmodel} is given by a $\leq$- or a $\geq$-inequality.
 Without loss of generality, in the rest of the paper we assume that all inequalities are $\leq$ in \eqref{eq:E_lssmodel}, that is,

 We stress, however, that all our results also hold for the general case \eqref{eq:E_lssmodel}.
 Because we assume that all the features in basic interactions have minus signs, we denote $S_1^-, \ldots, S_J^- \subset [p] \times \{-1, +1\}$ with $S_j^- = \{(k, -1) \; : \; k \in S_j\}$ as \textit{basic signed interactions} of the LSS model.
-As our theoretical results will show, RF does not just recover the basic interactions $S_j \subset [p]$, but also basic signed interactions $S_j^- \subset [p]\times \{-1, +1\}$.
-In other words, RF not only recover which features interact with each other in the LSS model, but also recover whether a particular feature in an interaction has to be larger or smaller than some threshold for this interaction to be active.
-Besides basic signed interactions, we also define a \textit{union signed interaction} as a union of individual basic signed interactions, as made more precise in the following definition. \begin{definition}[Union signed interactions] In the LSS model with basic signed interactions $S_1^-, \ldots, S_J^- \subset [p]\times \{-1, +1\}$ a (non-empty) set of signed features $S^\pm \subset [p]\times \{-1, +1\}$ is called a \textit{union signed interaction}, if
+As our theoretical results will show, the RF tree ensemble can recover not only the basic interactions $S_j \subset [p]$, but also basic signed interactions $S_j^- \subset [p]\times \{-1, +1\}$.
+In other words, through DWP and under the LSS model, the RF tree ensemble can recover not only which features interact with each other in the LSS model, but also whether a particular feature in an interaction has to be larger or smaller than some threshold for this interaction to be active.
+Besides basic signed interactions, we also define a \textit{union signed interaction} as a union of individual basic signed interactions, as made more precise in the following definition. \begin{definition}[Union signed interactions] In the LSS model with basic signed interactions $S_1^-, \ldots, S_J^- \subset [p]\times \{-1, +1\}$, a (non-empty) set of signed features $S^\pm \subset [p]\times \{-1, +1\}$ is called a \textit{union signed interaction}, if

 for some (possibly empty) set of indices $\cI \subset \{j \in [J] \;:\; |S_j| > 1 \},\; \cI_s \subset \{j \in [J] \;:\; |S_j| = 1 \}$. \end{definition}